 AM: Our research shows that the use of software to proactively monitor and analyze data for anomalies is one of the most effective ways to combat fraud.
 In the Report to the Nations, organizations that used proactive data monitoring and analysis caught schemes more than twice as fast and experienced frauds that were 56% smaller than organizations that did not use a similar approach.

 And while implementing an analytics program can involve investing in expensive software tools and needing highly-trained staff to write sophisticated queries, there are also numerous analytics techniques to help identify occupational fraud that can be run in Excel or other low-cost solutions.

 Other technology controls that can be used to help prevent and detect employee fraud schemes include automating the enforcement of a strong employee password policy and restricting and/or monitoring employee access to systems and accounts.

-Enforce segregation of duties and dual control processes to make offenses more difficult to commit-and to cover up.
+Enforce segregation of duties and dual control processes to make offenses more difficult to commit and cover-up.

 Require that employees use all of their vacation time (insider schemes are often discovered by the person covering the role of the vacationing offender).

-Classify data into distinct categories and restrict access according to role.
+Classify data into distinct categories and restrict access according to the role.